linb1/Home-Energy-Monitor/README_Software.md

 ## appliances folder
 Code for the "Appliances" tab of our website.
 ### Appliances.js
 The graphs are displayed using embedded grafana links.
-A switch statement is used to switch between the different timeframes when the different buttons imported from '../buttongroupcomponent/ButtonGroup' are clicked.
+A switch statement is used to switch between the different time frames when the different buttons imported from '../buttongroupcomponent/ButtonGroup' are clicked.
 A dropdown menu imported from '../dropdowncomponent/CustomSelect' allows for switching between the different appliances.
 ### ApplianceSelectData.js
 This is where the values and labels for the different selectable appliances are stored.